ibrahimswati/Cryptography-Cybersecurity/README.md

-# Basic script to encrpyt and decrypt txt files.
+# Basic script to encrpyt and decrypt txt files using PyCryptoDome library.

 File before encryption: